FAQ: Employer Contribution Rates for Fiscal Years 2026 and 2027

 • Global economic dips (the 2001-02 dot-com bubble and the Great Financial Crisis of 2008-09) negatively impacting investment performance;

 • Adoption of more conservative actuarial assumptions in 2011, 2016, and 2020 by the NHRS Board of Trustees, based on the results of actuarial experience studies required by statute and the Board’s Actuarial Funding Policy.
-(Note: While the changes to the assumptions for investment returns, payroll growth and mortality increased the UAAL, they also financially strengthened the retirement system trust fund by generating additional revenue through increases to employer contributions.)

 In 2007, the Legislature created a closed, 30-year amortization period to pay off the UAAL, which commenced on July 1, 2009.
 In 2018, legislation was enacted to recognize actuarial gains and losses incurred after July 1, 2017, over closed periods of no more than 20 years.
 This is referred to as “layered amortization.”
-The approximate $5 billion UAAL as of June 30, 2017 – referred to as the “initial UAAL” – will continue to be paid down through 2039.
+The approximate $5 billion UAAL as of June 30, 2017 – referred to as the “initial UAAL” –continues to be paid down through 2039.

 Actuarial gains and losses since July 1, 2017, are being recognized in layers of no more than 20 years, which will temper any potential employer contribution rate volatility as 2039 approaches, and also provide a sound basis for managing future gains and losses.